 How to Roast Raw Pumpkin Seeds

 First, they need to be clean before roasting.
-To clean your pumpkin seeds, start by separating them from the guts of the pumpkin, placing them in a colander, and rinsing really well.
+To clean your pumpkin seeds, start by separating them from the flesh inside of the pumpkin, and then placing them in a colander.
 Make sure they are completely rinsed and remove as much pumpkin guts as you can.
-It won’t hurt to have a bit sticking to them, but keep it to a minimum.
+It won’t hurt to have a bit of the flesh sticking to them, but keep it to a minimum.

 After rinsing, put the seeds on a clean towel and rub them so they can dry.
 If you are patient (and can wait that long), let them sit out overnight.
-This will remove access moisture that could increase the cooking time.
+Giving them exposure to air will remove access moisture that could increase the cooking time.
 Dry seeds help you to have evenly roasted seeds.

 After the seeds are dry, put them in a large bowl and add a small amount of moisture.
 This will help the spices to stick.
 Consider adding a light spray of water, a dash of apple cider vinegar, a dribble of Worcestershire sauce, or drizzle them with olive oil or butter.
 Evenly coat the seeds with the moisture and then season them with salt or other spices.